mithrand0/reactive-drop-linux-server/README.md

 # it seems not updated recently

 That is because the software auto-updates on start.
-There where just no bugs reported or found that require an update.
+There are just no bugs reported or found that require an update.

 # requirements
 You need Docker